-Pledge 5: Working together to fight for a better future for Gateshead Applies to my organisation Fully Working towards Applies to m supply chain Fully Working towards We will reduce our environmental impact on future generations by: Ensuring that environmental considerations are taken into account for the short, medium and long term.
+Pledge 5: Working together to fight for a better future for Gateshead es to my iisation Working towards ies to my ly chain Working towards We will reduce our environmental impact on future generations by: 10110100 to that do Ensuring that environmental considerations are taken into account for the short, medium and long term.
 Training and actively encouraging employees to work in an environmentally responsible manner.
 Considering whole life costs when procuring and managing business activities.
 Encouraging the use of responsibly sourced construction products in accordance with BES6001 where applicable.
-We will protect poteral recourses wherever possible by: We will protect natural resources wherever possible by: Increasing the use of sustainable materials.
-Taking steps to control and reduce water usage and waste • Taking sleps to control and reduce water usage and waste water.
+We will protect natural resources wherever possible by: Increasing the use of sustainable materials.
+Taking steps to control and reduce water usage and waste water.
 Preventing harmful discharges into the water system.
 Ensuring that all timber and paper products are sourced from sustainable forests with a clear chain of custody.
 Monitoring issues of material scarcity, with particular regard to negative impacts from the over-extraction of materials from endangered environments.
 We will manage waste responsibly by: Reducing waste by promoting re-use, remanufacture and recycling. • Disposing of non-recyclable waste in a responsible manner.
 Utilising emerging technologies that can further reduce waste.
 Minimising the use of packaging.
 We will reduce the carbon footprint by: Measuring the carbon footprint and developing plans to reduce it.
 Reducing transportation road miles where practical.
 Monitoring energy consumption and taking steps to reduce it where practical.